wso2/docs-is/en/docs/guides/login/saml-back-channel-logout.md

-# Configure SAML 2.0 Back-Channel logout
+# Configure SAML 2.0 Back-Channel Logout

 This page guides you through [configuring SAML back-channel logout](TODO:insert-link-to-concept) for applications with WSO2 Identity Server.
 This will ensure that the user is logged out from all configured applications with a single logout request via one of the applications.